SparqNet/sparq-gitbook/bdk-implementation/p2p-encoding.md

 ---
-description: How P2P messages are structured on the Blockchain Development Kit (BDK).
+description: How P2P messages are structured in the Blockchain Development Kit (BDK).
 ---

 # P2P Encoding